Machinima was a former content creation and delivery network focused on publishing gaming-related videos.

 Alongside the funding, Machinima finally found the experienced executive it was looking for.
 Chad Gutstein, previously COO at Ovation, America’s arts television network, became Machinima’s newest chief executive.
 Allen DeBevoise stayed on as chairman of the company.

-Gutstein began to completely restructure the company, for example by making key executive hires such as Tricia White as its newest Chief People Officer.
+Gutstein began to completely restructure the firm, for example by making key executive hires such as Tricia White as its newest Chief People Officer.
 By the summer of 2014, Machinima’s main channel became only the second channel, right after Rihanna’s, to cross five billion lifetime views.

 Having Warner Bros. as an investor also allowed Gutstein to strike various distribution deals.
 For example, it launched Justice League: Gods and Monsters Chronicles, which is based on the DC Comics series.